-The task of the role decision mechanism is to determine which of the players should become striker.
-In general there should be only one robot which acts as striker.
+The task of the role decision mechanism is to determine who is striker and who's passive.
+In general there should only be one robot which acts as striker.
+All others are passive, means their're taking a predefined position based on their player number and observing the ball.